wmcelderry/systemd_with_tpm2/README.md

    - lvcreate
 4. Install Ubuntu in to correct LV and unencrypted EFI system and /boot partitions!
 5. Reboot in to the new Ubuntu environment:
     - the system halts in the initrd shell as it does not know how to unlock the LUKS (crypttab not yet created) and find the LV used as root.
     - the user has to manually unlock the LUKS partition with cryptsetup, then exit the shell and the system continues to boot.
-6. Install git, get this repo, create the crypttab, run install.sh
+6. Install git, get this repo, run `sudo ./install.sh`
 7. Store a key in the TPM for LUKS `systemd-cryptenroll`
 8. Reboot.